telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/manual-setup.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.3.1/jquery.min.js"></script>
 ````

-    >tip jQuery must be loaded before creating the viewer object.jQuery must be loaded only once on the page.
+    >jQuery must be loaded before creating the viewer object.jQuery must be loaded only once on the page.

 1. Add references to the Telerik Kendo UI styles in the ```<head>``` element: